I only buy Hunter rain boots for my kids.

 - Buy during the summer.
 You know when rain boots go on sale?
 When it isn’t raining!
 You’ll rarely find a sale in the fall or winter, but once the sun starts shining you’ll start to see stores clear out their winter stock.
 And that’s when you swoop in.
 25-30% off on Hunters is a good deal so watch for those sales!

 - Buy gender neutral colors.
 Hunter boots do not crack or wear down.
+Whether they are technically boys Hunter boots or girls Hunter boots – they all just look like Hunter rain boots for kids!
 I’ve had my women’s pair for eons and they still look brand new.
 My kid’s pairs have held up amazing too.
 That said, plan to hand these boots down to multiple children.
 Stick with classic green, black, or red and both boys and girls can rock their Hunters.

 - Buy used if you can.
 I mentioned that I bought a pair for $20.
 That was at a consignment sale a few years back.
 I keep my eye on OfferUp, eBay, and my local BST group on Facebook too.